gibson-custom-les-paul

 The added versatility and unique pickups are all accompanied by Gibson’s premium details, like body and fretboard binding and solid-body construction.

-Introducing the New Custom Color Series
+Introducing the new Custom Color Series

 Choose from Figured Top models, solid colors and metallics